dabit3/react-notes/README.md

 #### Work with User Data

-You may have noticed that our Todo GraphQL schema doesn’t have a user id field.
-It means that the todo list is not personalized for your app users.
+You may have noticed that our Note GraphQL schema doesn’t have a user id field.
+It means that the notes list is not personalized for your app users.
 To fix that, you can retrieve the user id after login, and use it when you work with data.
 When a user is logged in, you may also like to use the user profile information in your app, like displaying the username or profile picture.
 Learn more about User Attributes here.

 #### Use GraphQL Subscriptions

 In addition to queries and mutations, you can use GraphQL subscriptions with AWS AppSync and enable real-time data in your app.
-Think of a user experience which you share your todo list with your friends and all of you create and edit items at the same time.
+Think of a user experience which you share your notes with your friends and all of you create and edit items at the same time.
 Learn more about subscriptions here.

 #### Add Search